iamadeadpixel/VU-Pixels_Tickets/README.md

 # Based on a mod from IllustrisJack's
 ## VU-Pixels_Tickets
+# V1.0.9
+- Some nasty typo's on the assault configs
+- Keku's map still messing up with this mod, but works perfect on vanilla maps.
 # V1.0.8
 - Overworked the whole mod and fixed some isues.
 - Console data looks now more nice.